BuzzFeedNews/zika-data/files.md

             - `brazil-microcephaly-2016-01-23-table-2.csv`
                 - Source: `pdfs/brazil/brazil-microcephaly-2016-01-23.pdf`, Table 2.
                 - Description: "Typical" and Zika-positive confirmed cases of microcephaly and/or malformations of the central nervous system suggestive of congenital infection; by state.
+            - `brazil-microcephaly-2016-01-30-table-1.csv`
+                - Source: `pdfs/brazil/brazil-microcephaly-2016-01-30.pdf`, Table 1.
+                - Description: Reported cases of microcephaly and/or malformations of the central nervous system suggestive of congenital infection in fetuses, abortions, stillbirths, or live births; by state.
         - `cdc/`
             - `cdc-active-transmission-countries.txt`
                 - Source: `http://www.cdc.gov/zika/geo/index.html`